Jacksonville Public Safety Supports NC Special Olympics

 Tip A Cop

-Tip-A-Cop is a program in which Jacksonville police officers work in local restaurants around the city such as Red Robin, Cici's and The Kettle Diner.
-The officers take orders, make drinks and serve food.
+Tip-A-Cop is a program in which Jacksonville police officers work in local restaurants around the city taking orders, making drinks and serving food.
 The customers can place money in big tip jars that sit at the end of each table.
 Every tip the officers make in these restaurants goes toward supporting the Special Olympics and its athletes.

 “Volunteers from JPD have a very successful history of raising funds for Special Olympics.” said Chief Mike Yaniero, Director of Public Safety.